 Personally, I doubt the influence of the moon could make a big difference in this matter.

 In the end, I am very skeptical that eggshells are an effective method to protect plants against snails and slugs.

 There is eggshell powder on the market, which is sold as a dietary supplement for dogs and could be used.

-One good thing about this method is the fact, that if you eat eggs you can get the shells for free.
+One good thing about this method is the fact that if you eat eggs, you will get the shells for free.